You (Romeo Santos song)

-"You" is a song by American singer Romeo Santos from his debut studio album Fórmula, Vol. 1 (2011).
-Produced by Santos, the track was released as the album's first single in Latin America and the United States.
+"You" is the debut solo single by American singer Romeo Santos, released on May 9, 2011 as the lead single from his debut studio album Fórmula, Vol. 1 (2011).
+Produced by Santos, the track was released in Latin America and the United States.

 The song, named a promising start for the former member of Aventura, combines elements of bachata and R&B and debuted atop the Billboard's Latin Songs chart, with Santos becoming the eighth performer in the history of the chart to start at this position.

 Background

 Romeo Santos was the lead member of Aventura, an urban and bachata infused band, which sold 1.7 million albums in the United States and had the best-selling Latin album of 2009 The Last.
 After the band's temporary separation, Santos was announced as the star of an upcoming comedy series to be premiered on ABC.
 The series will deal with the struggle of a Dominican American fighting his beliefs to success in the United States and will be Santos debut acting job.
 Following the announcement, Santos signed a record deal with Sony Music Entertainment and recorded his debut studio album, Formula, Vol. 1, which includes most of the tracks in bachata rhythm and bilingual songs such as the lead single "You" and "Promise", featuring Usher.